 Some of the most beloved movies ever were based on books.
 But just because we loved them doesn’t mean the original author did.

 “I'd admired Kubrick for a long time and had great expectations for the project, but I was deeply disappointed in the end result. … Kubrick just couldn't grasp the sheer inhuman evil of The Overlook Hotel.
 So he looked, instead, for evil in the characters and made the film into a domestic tragedy with only vaguely supernatural overtones.
 That was the basic flaw: because he couldn't believe, he couldn't make the film believable to others.”
-He was also unhappy with Jack Nicholson’s performance - King wanted it to be clear that Jack Torrance wasn’t crazy until he got to the hotel and felt that Nicholson made the character crazy from the start.
+He was also unhappy with Jack Nicholson’s performance—King wanted it to be clear that Jack Torrance wasn’t crazy until he got to the hotel and felt that Nicholson made the character crazy from the start.
+King recently described the movie as "a big, beautiful Cadillac with no engine inside it."
 With director Mick Garris, King ended up working on another version of The Shining that aired on ABC in 1997.

 And Ellis believes American Psycho never should have happened: “American Psycho was a book I didn’t think needed to be turned into a movie.
 I think the problem with American Psycho was that it was conceived as a novel, as a literary work with a very unreliable narrator at the center of it and the medium of film demands answers.
 It demands answers.
 You can be as ambiguous as you want with a movie, but it doesn’t matter — we’re still looking at it.
 It's still being answered for us visually.
 I don’t think American Psycho is particularly more interesting if you knew that he did it or think that it all happens in his head.
 I think the answer to that question makes the book infinitely less interesting.”

-10. Despite the fact that One Flew Over the Cuckoo’s Nest swept the Academy Awards - it won Best Picture, Best Director, Best Actor, Best Actress and Best Screenplay - author Ken Kesey was not impressed.
+Despite the fact that One Flew Over the Cuckoo’s Nest swept the Academy Awards—it won Best Picture, Best Director, Best Actor, Best Actress and Best Screenplay—author Ken Kesey was not impressed.
 He was originally slated to help with the production, but left two weeks into the process.
 Though he claimed for a long time that he didn’t even watch it and was especially upset that they didn’t keep the viewpoint of Chief Bromden, his wife later said that he was glad the movie was made.